techmahedy/zunoo/README.md

 {
     public function store(Request $request)
     {
-        //assume we have a URL like http://www.example.com/?name=mahedi.
+        //asume we have a url like http://www.example.com/?name=mahedi.
 Now we can check. if($request->has('name')){

         }

         //We can also check form request data like if($request->has('name') && $request->has('email')){

         }

-        //Now get the value from a request like:
+        //Now get the value from request like:
         $name = $request->input('name');
         $email = $request->input('email');